Skip to main content

 Joseph Hwang

-Soon after a South Korean media outlet reported that G-Dragon, real name Kwon Ji-yong, a member of the K-pop group Big Bang, had become a visiting professor at KAIST's Department of Mechanical Engineering, the department's official website went down and could not be accessed.
-I think this shows just how much the general public is interested in the activities of K-pop artists.
+Soon after a South Korean media outlet reported that G-Dragon, real name Kwon Ji-Yong, a member of the K-pop group Big Bang, had become a visiting professor at KAIST’s Department of Mechanical Engineering, the department’s official website went down and could not be accessed.
+This shows how much the general public is interested in the activities of K-pop artists.

 ◈ What is KAIST?

 KAIST is a science and technology university in South Korea, consisting of 5 colleges, 7 schools, 13 graduate schools, and 27 departments, located in Daejeon City, middle district of South Korea.
-It was founded in 1971 to educate outstanding scientists and engineers, which seems to be like the position familiar to MIT in the USA at present.
+It was founded in 1971 to educate outstanding scientists and engineers, similar to the position familiar to MIT in the USA.
 KAIST now studies and researches the convergence of science, technology, art, entertainment, intellectual property, and humanities using AI technology.
 At the center of it all is President Lee Kwang-hyung.

 ◈ Why did KAIST hire G-Dragon as a professor?

-The influence of KAIST President Lee Kwang-hyung is largely responsible for this.
+The influence of KAIST President Lee Kwang-hyung is mainly responsible for this.

 President Lee Kwang-hyung has been called a geek since he was a professor.
-He often tried to break stereotypes and was always recognized as a unique person.
-After becoming president, he said that he would work hard to attract donations to KAIST because the university needed money more than anything else to conduct research and develop technology.
-For example, he also brought in world-renowned Koreans such as world-class soprano Sumi Jo, whom Herbert von Karajan called "the voice of God," as a Distinguished Visiting Professor at the Graduate School of Culture and Technology, and recently awarded her an honorary doctorate and named a concert hall after her.
-In doing so, President Lee Kwang-hyung seems to be trying to achieve several effects.
+He often tried breaking stereotypes and was consistently recognized as unique.
+After becoming president, he said he would work hard to attract donations to KAIST because the university needed more money than anything else to conduct research and develop technology.
+For example, he also brought in world-renowned Koreans such as world-class soprano Sumi Jo, whom Herbert von Karajan called “the voice of God,” as a Distinguished Visiting Professor at the Graduate School of Culture and Technology, and recently awarded her an honorary doctorate and named a concert hall after her.
+In doing so, President Lee Kwang-hyung is trying to achieve several effects.
 It is a publicity stunt for the school and a way to attract experts for convergent academic research.
-In this situation, recruiting a world-renowned K-pop artist could be a good strategic decision.
+In this situation, recruiting a world-renowned K-pop artist could be an excellent strategic decision.

 ◈ What will G-Dragon do at KAIST in the future?

-"Many people are working with artificial intelligence in the music field, and this cutting-edge technology enables more diverse forms of creative work," he said.
-"Through the AI avatar developed by Galaxy Corporation and KAIST, I hope to communicate more closely with my fans around the world, whom I don't often get to meet."
+“Many people are working with artificial intelligence in the music field, and this cutting-edge technology enables more diverse forms of creative work,” he said.
+“Through the AI avatar developed by Galaxy Corporation and KAIST, I hope to communicate more closely with my fans worldwide, whom I don’t often get to meet.”

 Galaxy Corporation will also conduct joint research with KAIST to apply various technologies to art and cultural content.
 It will establish the “KAIST-Galaxy Corporation Entertech* Research Center (tentative name)” in the Department of Mechanical Engineering and conduct research on digital twin technology for Hallyu artists, starting with G-Dragon himself; research on the convergence of K-culture and science and technology such as artificial intelligence, robots, and metaverse; and the development of differentiated artist avatars using the latest technologies such as volumetric, motion capture, and haptics.